dboddie-canonical-work/disgorged-docs/the-serial-port-interface.rst

 The serial-port interface
 =========================

-The ``serial-port`` interface enables input and output access to a specific serial port on a device typically running `Ubuntu Core <glossary.md#the-serial-port-interface-heading--ubuntu-core>`__.
+The ``serial-port`` interface enables input and output access to a specific serial port on a device typically running :ref:`glossary-ubuntu-core`.
 As a result, and because it provides such privileged access to configure serial port hardware, ``serial-port`` is considered a restricted interface.

 Use ``snap interface serial-port`` to see which serial-port devices are available on the system: